Online Degree Options in Instrumentation Technology

 Associate's degree programs in instrumentation technology cannot be offered totally online due to hands-on lab work requirements.
 However, several schools offer hybrid programs that allow students to take some courses online and others on campus.
 These degree programs teach students to install and maintain various types of control systems and equipment.
 Several specializations are available, including in medical equipment technology or as a power plant technician.

-In addition to general education requirements such as English, math and science, students in an associate's degree program in instrumentation technology may take courses in alternative energy or construction.
+In addition to general education requirements, courses in alternative energy or construction may be required in an instrumentation technology program.
 The courses taken depend on the specialty being pursued.
 Most associate's degrees require two years of full-time study, but some students may be required to complete a union apprenticeship program as part of their degree work, and these programs may take as long as five years.

 Program Information and Requirements